swatimirashi/swatimirashi.github.io/README.md

 # Hi there, I'm Swati Mirashi 👋

 ## 👩‍💻 About Me
-Hello!
+Hello...!
 My name is **Swati Mirashi**, and I am from Sindhudurg.
 I have completed my **BSc in Mathematics** from SP College Pune and am currently pursuing **MSc in Industrial Mathematics with Computer Applications (IMCA)** at Fergusson College.

 I am passionate about using **technology to help businesses** and make solutions easily accessible.
 I love working on **web applications, data analysis, and research projects**.